jj3128/BellyFlopEngine/README.md

 Create a new python file in a folder and copy [BellyFlopEngine.py](BellyFlopEngine.py) into the same folder.

 Add "from BellyFlopEngine import*" to the top of the python file and create a new class which inherits from MonoBehaviour.
-At the bottom of the python file create an instance of that class.
+At the very bottom of the python file create an instance of that class.

 Add the line of code "_monoBehaviour = MonoBehaviour1()" at the bottom of your file (this is important as it starts the while loop which runs the entire game)